turquoisehealth/.github/pull_request_template.md

 # Description
 _(Please add a description explaining what this Pull Request does.
-Feel free to include relevent links to tickets or reference material.
+Feel free to include relevant links to tickets or reference material.
 Don't forget to select a reviewer as well.)_

 ## Release Notes
 _(Are there any specific release steps we should know about.
 This may help us roll back should something go wrong.)_